Overview

 All investment supervisory clients are advised that it remains their responsibility to advise

-clients (in person or via telephone) are encouraged to review financial planning issues (to the
+(in person or via telephone) are encouraged to review financial planning issues (to the extent

-extent applicable), investment objectives and account performance with TandemGrowth on an
+applicable), investment objectives and account performance with TandemGrowth on an annual

-occurrence of a triggering event, such as a change in client investment objectives and/or financial
+of a triggering event, such as a change in client investment objectives and/or financial situation,

 C. Clients are provided, at least quarterly, with written transaction confirmation notices and regular